 You are welcome to attend 2 events before paying the membership dues.
 Questions?
 Contact our Membership Coordinator

-The AWCO is pleased to be acknowledged as a Platinum and Gold Donor for The FAWCO Foundation Target Projects:
+The AWCO is pleased to be acknowledged as a Platinum and Gold Donors for The FAWCO Foundation Target Projects:

 Wells for Clean Water: Cambodia.

 Founded in 1931, FAWCO is a global women’s NGO (Non-Governmental Organization).
 It's an international network of independent volunteer clubs and associations comprising 65 member clubs in 34 countries worldwide, with a total membership of around 12,000.
 FAWCO serves as a resource and a voice for its members; seeks to improve the lives of women and girls worldwide, especially in the areas of human rights, health, education and the environment; advocates for the rights of U.S. citizens overseas; contributes to the global community through its Task Forces and The FAWCO Foundation, which provides development grants and education awards.
 Since 1987, FAWCO has held special consultative status to the UN Economic and Social Council.

 FAWCO as a Resource for YouFAWCO helps you connect with other expat Americans around the globe, and keeps you informed with helpful news you need to know while living overseas.
 The website is a great resource where you can sign up for a variety of newsletters about important subjects that affect you (tax and banking issues, voting, citizenship, education, environment, violence against women and children, health issues, global cultures and more).
 As a member of the AWC Oslo YOU ARE A MEMBER OF FAWCO!
 Register with FAWCO online at: www.fawco.org

 The philanthropic arm of FAWCO, The FAWCO Foundation, is an independent 501(c)3 tax exempt entity, which, since its establishment in 1967, has donated more than $1,000,000 in Education Awards and Development Grants worldwide.